remix-run/remix-website/data/posts/remix-vs-next.md

 You will find that when you start learning Remix, you'll spend as much time on the MDN docs, if not more, than the Remix docs.
 We want Remix to help you build better websites even when you're not using it.

 It's a core value for us.
 While Remix apps are incredibly fast, we actually aren't hyper focused on performance, just great user and developer experiences.
-We look to the platform for answers to problems, make them easier to use, and the performance shakes out by itself.
+We look to the platform for answers to problems, make them easier to use, and the performance generally takes care of itself.

-## Discussion
+## Optimizing for Change

 Now that you know how both frameworks do things, let's have a bit of a final discussion.
 I've always liked the phrase "Optimize for change", and we talk about that a lot when we design Remix APIs.
 Let's look at a few things that might change in this app.